-It seamlessly integrated with the phone numbers resembling regular text messages.
-It offered additional features like multimedia messaging which would cost much higher via regular MMS.
+It seamlessly integrates with the phone numbers resembling regular text messages.
+It offers additional features like multimedia messaging which would cost much higher via regular MMS.

 And this “SMS replacement” app compelled users to get more of their family and friends onboard which created a true-viral effect.

 Replicating the success may not be possible by copying their strategy.
 But you surely can incorporate a sharability factor in your business to get users to promote you.